Al-Jahiz: Career

 While still in Basra, al-Jāḥiẓ wrote an article about the institution of the Caliphate.
 This is said to have been the beginning of his career as a writer, which would become his sole source of living.
 It is said that his mother once offered him a tray full of notebooks and told him he would earn his living from writing.
-He went on to write two hundred books in his lifetime on a variety of subjects, including on the Quran, Arabic grammar, zoology, poetry, lexicography, and rhetoric.
+He went on to write two hundred books in his lifetime on a variety of subjects, including on the Qur'an, Arabic grammar, zoology, poetry, lexicography, and rhetoric.
 Al-Jāḥiẓ was also one of the first Arabic writers to suggest a complete overhaul of the language's grammatical system, though this would not be undertaken until his fellow linguist Ibn Maḍāʾ took up the matter two hundred years later.

 Al-Nadīm cited this passage from a book of al-Jāḥiẓ:When I was writing these two books, about the creation of the Qur’ān, which was the tenet given importance and honour by the Commander of the Faithful, (Note: Probably the Caliph al-Ma’mūn, who made a special point of the doctrine of the creation of the Qur’ān.
 Al-Jāḥiẓ wrote numerous books about the caliphs, and which two books he refers to is unknown.) and another about superiority in connection with the Banū Hāshim, the ‘Abd Shams, and Makhzūm.
 (Note: Dodge notes that al-Jāḥiẓ’s praise for the ‘Abbāsid lineage, and promotion of their ancestors, the Banū Hāshim, over the ‘Abd Shams, ancestors of the Umayyads, and the Banū Makhzūm, is evidentially political expedience.)
 What was my due but to sit above the Simakān, Spica and Arcturus, or on top of the ‘Ayyūq, (Note: The Simakān were two stars: al-Simāk al-A‘zal or Spica, and al-Simāk al-Rāmiḥ or Arcturus.
 The ‘Ayyūq was either Aldebaran in the constellation of Taurus, or else Capella.) or to deal with red sulphur, or to conduct the ‘Anqā by her leading string to the Greatest King.
 (Note: The ‘Anqā was a fabled bird, also called Simurgh, that reigned as queen on Mount Qāf.
 The Ṣūfīs sometimes used the bird as an allegorical symbol of divine truth, so that the “Greatest King” probably refers to God.)